dunglas/frankenphp/docs/worker.md

     dunglas/frankenphp
 ```

-By default, one worker per CPU is started.
+By default, 2 workers per CPU are started.
 You can also configure the number of workers to start:

 ```console